How To Master Couples Portraits | Wedding Photography Guide, Pt. 5 (Updated)

 Here are some examples of ideal and bad indoor and outdoor scenes for couples session:

-Ideal Outdoor Couples Session Scene – Backlit & Golden Hour
+Ideal Outdoor Couples Portraits Scene – Backlit & Golden Hour

 It’s hard to beat a beautifully backlit beachfront during sunset, but if this ideal backdrop is unavailable, look for these elements for an outdoor scene: